KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

                267.84 * E for 0.0003024 ≥ E ≥ 0
 FD = G1886[E'] = pow(100 E′, gamma)

-E is the linear scene light value.
+E {R, G, B} is the linear scene light value.
+Goin into the OOTF these values shall be in the range [0.0 - 1.0]

 Where the rangeExtension and gamma values shall be set according to HDR or SDR display.